LionelDraghi/ArchiCheck/docs/rules.md

 ```
 Utility contains Glib and Ada.Containers
 ```
 Two possible behavior here :

 - this is illegal and should be dealt with as an error when reading the rules file
 - this is is considered as an "Add" operation : `Glib`, `Ada.Containers` and there child packages should be considered as if there where actually `Utility.Glib` and `Utility.Ada.Containers`.

-> As I am writing this (v0.4.3 Christmas 2017), I'm trying the second way, altrough it smell very complex (and I hate that precise smell).
+> As I am writing this (v0.5 january 2018), I'm trying the second way, altrough it smell very complex (and I hate that precise smell).
+>
 > Consider this as TBD.
-> Any comment on that feature is welcome!
+> Any comment on that feature is welcome.

 ### Rules precedence